CLI Commands

 Building

-Section titled “compile”Compile markdown workflows to GitHub Actions YAML.
+Section titled “compile”Compile Markdown workflows to GitHub Actions YAML.
+Remote imports are automatically cached in .github/aw/imports/ for offline compilation.

 Testing

-Section titled “Testing”Test workflows safely in temporary private repositories.
+Section titled “Testing”Test workflows safely in temporary private repositories or run directly in a specified repository.
+Displays workflow description from frontmatter.

-gh aw run WorkflowName # Run workflowgh aw run workflow1 workflow2 # Run multiple workflowsgh aw run workflow --repeat 3 # Repeat execution 3 timesgh aw run workflow --use-local-secrets # Use local API keysOptions:
+gh aw run workflow # Run workflowgh aw run workflow1 workflow2 # Run multiple workflowsgh aw run workflow --repeat 3 # Repeat execution 3 timesgh aw run workflow --use-local-secrets # Use local API keysOptions: --repeat N (execute N times), --use-local-secrets (temporarily push AI engine secrets from environment variables, then clean up)

 Monitoring